-Fluoride is a trace mineral that in sufficient quantity is harmful to mental health.
-Consider these reasons for avoiding fluoridated water and toothpaste.
+Fluoride is a trace mineral that, in sufficient quantity, is harmful to mental health.
+Consider these reasons to avoid fluoridated water and toothpaste.

-Fluoride is trace mineral that naturally occurs in the earth’s crust and in water.
+Fluoride is a trace mineral that naturally occurs in Earth’s crust and in water.

-But artificially adding fluoride to drinking water is a highly controversial practice.
+But artificially adding fluoride to drinking water is a controversial practice.

-The US Centers for Disease Control call the fluoridation of water “one of 10 great public health achievements of the 20th century.”
-(1)
+The US Centers for Disease Control calls the fluoridation of water “one of 10 great public health achievements of the 20th century.”

-There’s reason to doubt that it prevents tooth decay since people in pro-fluoride countries don’t have healthier teeth than the rest of the world.
-(3)
+There’s reason to doubt that fluoridated water prevents tooth decay since people in pro-fluoride countries don’t have healthier teeth than the rest of the world.

 But there’s little debate about what fluoride, a known neurotoxin, does to your brain.

-Here are some of the best reasons to consider avoiding added fluoride for the sake of your mental health.
+Here are some of the best reasons to consider avoiding added fluoride for the sake of the health and function of your brain.

-A neurotoxin is a substance that’s poisonous or destructive to the tissues in the brain, spinal cord and nervous system.
+A neurotoxin is a substance that’s poisonous or otherwise destructive to the tissues in the brain, spinal cord, and nervous system.

 A developmental neurotoxin is one that affects the brain during the most susceptible stages of life — before birth and during early childhood.

-A recent study in The Lancet, one of the most prestigious and highly regarded medical journals, recommended that fluoride be classified as a developmental neurotoxin along with lead, mercury, arsenic, PCB, and toluene.
-(4)
+A systematic review of studies published in The Lancet, one of the most prestigious medical journals, recommended that fluoride be classified as a developmental neurotoxin.

-Study authors believe that there is a “pandemic of developmental neurotoxicity” and fluoride is a contributor.
+Study authors noted their belief that there is a “pandemic of developmental neurotoxicity” and that fluoride is a contributor.

-Harvard School of Public Health and China Medical University did a joint analysis of 27 studies on the effects of fluoride and found a strong correlation between fluoride and adverse effects on brain development.
-(5)
+Harvard School of Public Health and China Medical University performed a joint analysis of 27 studies on the effects of fluoride.

 Children in high-fluoride areas had significantly lower IQ scores than those living in low-fluoride areas.